nwankwohenryugo-hue/sales-management-mysql-python/README.md

-# Python + MySQL CRUD Example
+# Simple Customer Feedback Python + MySQL

-A simple demonstration of connecting Python to MySQL using PyMySQL/SQLAlchemy, with CRUD operations on the classicmodels sample database.

-## Features
-- Connect to MySQL database
-- Create, Read, Update, Delete records
-- Sample data from classicmodels schema
+Beginner friendly project.
+People can submit rating (1-5) + comment.
+You can see all feedback and average satisfaction.

-## Setup
+## How to run
-1. Create the database: `mysql -u root -p < schema.sql`
+1. Create database: run schema.sql
+2. Update config.py with your MySQL password
-2. Install dependencies: `pip install -r requirements.txt`
+3. pip install -r requirements.txt
-3. Update connection details in `config.py` or `main.py`
-4. Run: `python main.py`

-## Database Schema
-Based on the popular classicmodels example (orders, customers, products).

-## Why this project?
-Python database integration and MySQL basics.
+4. python main.py